sananand007/Getting-and-Cleaning-Data/README.md

 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-#Step-1.
+##Step-1.
 Loading the data Only here, then this can be commented and then activated when required to get the raw Data

-#Step-2.
+##Step-2.
 Reading the files and creating data tables

-#Step-3.
+##Step-3.
 Get the data into a Data Frame

 - Training data is handled
 - Test data is handled

-Step-4 is divided into multiple parts as below :
+###Step-4 is divided into multiple parts as below:

 - Merges the training and the test sets to create one data set
 - Join All the tables
 - Concatenate All Data by Rows and columns to get the FinalData Df.

-#Step-5.
+##Step-5.
 Extracts only the measurements on the mean and standard deviation for each measurement.

--Get the coumns headers found which are having mean() and std() in them, using regex
+- Get the coumns headers found which are having mean() and std() in them, using regex

-#Step-6.
+##Step-6.
 Uses descriptive activity names to name the activities in the data set

 - Get the data from activity_labels.txt

-#Step-7. factorize Variable 'activity'
+##Step-7. factorize Variable 'activity'
-FinalData$activity<-factor(FinalData$activity);
-FinalData$activity<-factor(FinalData$activity, labels = as.character(activityLabels$V2))

-#Step-8..
+##Step-8..
 Appropriately labels the data set with descriptive variable names.

 - To change the feature names to more descriptive

 - prefix t is replaced by time